arnabbiswas1/kaggle_pipeline_tps_aug_22/README.md

 # Kaggle Pipeline for **Kaggle TPS August 2022**

+This is a Open Source Python based pipeline for Kaggle tabular data competition.
+Although it is customized for Kaggle TPS August 2022, with limited code changes, this project can be used as a pipeline for any tabular data competition.
+This project includes APIs for most of the ML competition related tasks:

+		- data processing
+		- visualization
+		- feature engineering
+		- training
+		- ensembling
+		- feature selection
+		- hyperparameter optimization
+		- experiment tracking
+		- submission of prediction to kaggle

 ## Steps to execute:

 1. Clone the source code from github under <PROJECT_HOME> directory.